 3School of Technology, UP Visayas, Miagao, Iloilo, Philippines 5023

-Typhoon Frank was considered as one of the strongest and most destructive typhoon that struck the municipality of Dumangas and the Island of Panay, Philippines.
+Typhoon Frank was considered as one of the strongest and most destructive typhoons that struck the municipality of Dumangas and the Island of Panay, Philippines.
 Records from the Dumangas Municipal Social Welfare and Development Office (MSWDO) showed that 81% of the coastal households in Barangay Bantud Fabrica and 59% in Barangay Cayos in Dumangas were heavily affected by the flood brought about by Typhoon Frank.
 This study was conducted to identify and analyze gender-differentiated adaptation measures and coping mechanisms formulated and implemented by these households to mitigate the impacts of flooding.
 Sixty respondents per barangay were selected using fixed proportion sampling.
 Key Informant Interviews, Focus Group Discussions and secondary sources were also used to supplement information obtained from the household surveys.

 Fifty-four percent of the respondents were women; majority was married.
 Seventy-nine percent belongs to the 21-60 years age group.
 Average number of members per household is 5.
 Primary sources of income include farming, fishing and casual labor employment (labor).